 Working in the Food and Beverage Industry requires compliance with a variety of government, local and industry mandated regulations and standards.
 Food and beverage regulatory compliance during the manufacturing, packaging and distribution processes is necessary, most importantly, for the safety of the consumer and workers.

-Facility cleanliness, freezer issues (or should we say temperature control?), pest control, energy efficiency and food safety are just some of the areas that need close attention.
+Facility cleanliness, temperature control, pest control, energy efficiency and food safety are just some of the areas that need close attention.
 To best address these issues, you need to understand what the regulations are and how to comply, because these will affect your facility and equipment operations.

 Regulations for the Food and Beverage Industry:

 - Food Safety Modernization Act (FSMA) – This act gives the FDA authority to regulate the way foods are grown, harvested and processed, with particular emphasis on prevention of foodborne illnesses.
 The regulations include rules on preventive controls, sanitary transportation and food defense.

 - FSMA’s Sanitary Transportation rule – These rules apply to any party involved in the shipping, receiving, loading and carrying of food in the U.S (or to be distributed in the U.S) by motor or rail vehicle.